 The opposing party will have 30 days to respond.
 If the divorce is uncontested, then the matter can proceed and the remaining documents can be filed to obtain a Divorce Order.

 Once all of the necessary documents are filed, they will be presented to a judge.
 He or she will make sure you meet the conditions to get a divorce.
 If the judge approves, the court will issue a Divorce Order.
 It will take effect on the 31 day after the date the Divorce Order was granted.

 The final step is to obtain a Certificate of Divorce, which can be picked up from the court office, or mailed to you.

 It takes approximately 8 – 10 weeks to order and process everything, but length of time can vary depending on how busy the court is.

 Divorce is never easy, but the process can be simplified.
-Contact us to schedule a free consultation and learn how you can simplify your family law matter.
+Contact us to schedule a consultation and learn how you can simplify your family law matter.